GladosV27/Login-Application/README.md

-# Hello this is my first Projekt here!
+# Hello this is my first Project here!

 I created this project on my own, so please don't judge me.
 I hope you like my forms, beacause I worked some time on these.
 Designing and programming with CSS and Javascript is very nice for me.